awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 **Fields**
 + `Values` – An array of UTF\-8 strings\.

   The values of the partition\.
+Although this parameter is not required by the SDK, you must specify this parameter for a valid input\.
 + `LastAccessTime` – Timestamp\.

   The last time at which the partition was accessed\.